All in One Chat Widget for Website. No-code - Poper

 Give every button a clear label

 Because each button is just a labeled link, the copy on the button does a lot of work.
 A button labeled WhatsApp tells the visitor which app will open; a button labeled 'Message us on WhatsApp' or 'Reserve via WhatsApp' tells them what the conversation is for.
-Use the label field to set expectations: 'Email support', 'Call the front desk', 'Get directions', 'Join our Discord'.
+Use the label field to set expectations: 'Email support', 'Call the front desk', 'Contact sales', 'Join our Discord'.
 The chat window also shows an agent name and a caption you control, which can read Online, a typical reply time (replies within an hour, replies within a day), or your own custom text.
-Setting an honest reply-time caption is the simple version of managing expectations: a visitor who knows you reply within a day is far less likely to bounce than one who expected an instant answer.
+Set an honest reply-time caption so visitors understand when to expect a response.
 The widget does not switch channels on a schedule, so pick a caption that is true around the clock or lean on the reply-time wording.

 04